Bariatric Surgery for Weight Loss in Birmingham, AL

-Our weight loss surgery program also recognized as by private insurance companies, including Blue Cross Blue Shield and OptumHealth.
-This recognition is due to the continued deliver a comprehensive program which results in positive patient outcomes through high-quality bariatric care.
+Our weight loss surgery program is also recognized by private insurance companies, including Blue Cross Blue Shield and OptumHealth.
+This recognition is due to the continued delivery of a comprehensive program that results in positive patient outcomes through high-quality bariatric care.

 Ready for your upcoming surgery?

 Bariatric surgery is weight-loss surgery for people who are obese and their attempts at weight loss through exercise and dieting have not succeeded.
 Weight loss occurs rapidly because surgery reduces your stomach’s size.
 Two bariatric surgery methods are described below: Gastric Bypass Surgery and Gastric Sleeve Surgery.